Authorization by Cognito ID Pool after Authentication by User Pool – Implicit Grant Ver

 Code language: HTML, XML (xml)

-It executes the two functions we just reviewed and dynamically displays the user name and a string retrieved from the SSM parameter store.
+It executes the two functions discussed earlier and dynamically displays the user name and the string retrieved from AWS Systems Manager Parameter Store.

-The static website hosting function publishes HTML files placed in S3 buckets.
+Using the static website hosting feature, the HTML files placed in the S3 bucket are published.

 SSM Parameter Store